WalidMakdoud/Hackers-Hunter/README.md

 # Hackers-Hunter
-Hackers Hunter : Its like His name he Goes in to the some website of hacking and social medai and lock up for the username you enterd ther its a power full tool for get information about some one and his account we allow to copy it
+Hackers Hunter : Its a tools search about the wanted hacker around the web.

-but use it fur education and do not heart some one.
+but use it for eyour owne risks.

 # How to install (* linux)
 1-git clone https://github.com/WalidMakdoud/Hackers-Hunter.git